 Students will therefore learn how to manage themselves successfully and safely in the complex adult world they are emerging into.

 Southam College is an 11-18 school set in the heart of rural Warwickshire with 1643 students on roll, 298 of who are in the Sixth Form.
 As a result of our strong reputation, based upon outstanding achievement, wide ranging extracurricular opportunities and an ethos of support and care, the school continues to be oversubscribed.

-We have used this accolade to spur us on to reaching even higher standards in everything that we do.
-This is inclusive of raising student achievement, providing a wider range of memorable experience and developing the quality of learning and teaching.
+We have used the ‘Outstanding’ accolade to spur us on to reaching even higher standards in everything that we do.
+This is inclusive of raising student achievement, providing a wider range of memorable experiences and developing the quality of learning and teaching.
 In addition, we have continued to improve our facilities with the building of a new Science block and state of the art Music block.